CarlosDevMarques/GLPI-Erro-in-network-device/README.md

 # GLPI-Erro-in-network-device
-Network device mapping error in GLPI
+GLPI is not reading swithc ports